apache/atlas/docs/src/documents/Import-Export/ImportAPIOptions.md

 The output of Export has _atlas-typedef.json_ that contains the type definitions for the entities exported.

-By default (that is if no options are specified), the type definitions are imported and applied to the system being imported to.
+By default, (that is if no options are specified), the type definitions are imported and applied to the system being imported to.
 The entity import is performed after this.

 In some cases, you would not want to modify the type definitions.
 The import may be better off failing than the types be modified.